Latitude: Meridian distance on the ellipsoid

-The variation of this distance with latitude (on WGS84) is shown in the table along with the length of a degree of longitude (east–west distance):
+The variation of this distance with latitude (on WGS84) is shown in the table along with the length of a degree of longitude (east-west distance):

 A calculator for any latitude is provided by the U.S. Government's National Geospatial-Intelligence Agency (NGA).

-The following graph illustrates the variation of both a degree of latitude and a degree of longitude with latitude.

 Auxiliary latitudes

 There are six auxiliary latitudes that have applications to special problems in geodesy, geophysics and the theory of map projections: